The Problem with So-Called African News

 Negative and inaccurate news coverage of Africa by Western media is a serious issue that needs to be addressed.
 While the press can build up, it also can tear down and disrupt our way of thinking.
 While it communicates powerfully, the press often times works to influence policy and shape debates, opinions, and actions on the part of communities, organizations, and governments.

-When African news is reported on TV, it is presented in ten-second sound bites, and when it is written about in-depth in newspapers and blogs, the backdrop is usually about war, slums, strife, or disease.
-Many of the reports are false; they lack balance, context, and perspective about current African reality.
+When African news is reported on TV, it is presented in ten-second sound bites.
+When it is written about in-depth in newspapers and blogs, the backdrop is usually about war, slums, strife, or disease.
+Many African reports are false.
+Many times they lack balance, context, and perspective about current African reality.
 While this is so, the damages and consequences are immense.

-Very often the continent, its citizens, communities, and governments are treated unfairly; they are subjected to a lot of stereotypes, mistrust, and bias, and become vulnerable to misunderstanding and discrimination.
+Very often the continent, its citizens, communities, and governments are treated unfairly.
+Africans are subjected to a lot of stereotypes, mistrust, and bias, and become vulnerable to misunderstanding and discrimination.
 Psychologically and economically, news coverage of the continent demoralizes the African spirit.
-The practice is a disincentive towards travel and economic investment in Africa.
+Negative media coverage of Africa is a disincentive toward travel and economic investment in the continent.
 It breeds an insidious fear about dealing with Africa, and what might happen when someone travels there.
 This cannot be ignored.

 But contrary to the news, the continent has progressed socially and economically.
 The continent has also experienced democratic change and social transformation through a combination of actions from many grassroots organizations, communities, and governments.

 American communities—including Colorado–with strong ties to Africa, the American nation, and the rest of the world, have a right to this information.